 10. Confidentiality and Publicity

-10.1 We each undertake that we will not, at any time during or after the Contract, disclose to any person any confidential information concerning one another’s business, activities, affairs, donors, beneficiaries, customers, clients or suppliers, except as permitted by paragraph 10.2.
-For the avoidance of doubt the Fees shall be considered “confidential information”.
+10.1 We each undertake that we will not, at any time during or after the Contract, disclose to any person any confidential information concerning one another’s business, activities, affairs, donors, beneficiaries, customers, clients or suppliers, except as permitted by paragraph 2.
+For the avoidance of doubt the Fees and this Contract (including explicitly any Merchant Terms) shall be considered “confidential information”.

 10.2 We each may disclose the other’s confidential information: